Zeprakadebra/MMM-PiTempZ/README.md

 # MMM-PiTempZ
 This MagicMirror2 modul is under construction.
+It is currently not working.
+Please come back later to check if the work is ready to rumble.
+Til that enjoy what you may expect when using it in the future:

 MMM-PiTempZ is an origin Fork of [MMM-PiTempZ from ckoutavas](https://github.com/ckoutavas/MMM-PiTemp).